Skip to main content

 Chapter 46: Your First TDG Cycle

-In Chapter 45, you learned to read Python -- to predict output, build trace tables, and catch bugs before running code.
+In Chapter 45, you learned to read Python: predicting output, building trace tables, and catching bugs before running code.
 You can look at a function and know what it does.
-Now you use that skill for something new: you write a tiny specification -- a function stub with type annotations and a pair of tests -- and let AI generate the implementation.
+Now you use that skill for something new.
+You write a tiny specification (a function stub with type annotations and a pair of tests) and let AI generate the implementation.
 Then you read what AI wrote, predict whether it is correct, and run the tests to verify.

 This workflow is called Test-Driven Generation (TDG).
 It is Spec-Driven Development applied to code: you write the specification in Python (types and tests) instead of English, AI generates the implementation, and your tools (pytest and pyright) verify the result automatically.
 The method stays the same as Chapter 16.
 The language changes from English to Python.